 Level 1 companies are protecting FCI, not CUI, and can self-certify.
 Many small businesses in the DIB will only need to meet Level 1 of CMMC.

-To meet CMMC Level 1, you upload your assessment into the DoD Supplier Performance Risk System (SPRS) annually.
+To meet CMMC Level 1, you annually upload your assessment into the DoD Supplier Performance Risk System (SPRS).
 Only senior company officials (CEO, CFO, etc.) can make the CMMC Level 1 attestation to SPRS.

-Corserva can assess your compliance to the 17 controls and guide you in submitting your assessment results to the government.
+Corserva can assess your compliance with the 17 controls and guide you in submitting your assessment results to the government.